-The SEL-FT50, SEL-RP50 (coming soon), and SEL-FR12 system helps relays make better tripping and reclosing decisions based on the location of a fault, augmenting your existing distribution protection schemes to improve the reliability and safety of your feeder.
+The SEL Wireless Protection System helps relays make better tripping and reclosing decisions based on the location of a fault, augmenting your existing distribution protection schemes to improve the reliability and safety of your feeder.
+The system’s components include the SEL-FT50 Fault Transmitter, SEL-RP50 Fault Repeater, and SEL-FR12 Fault Receiver.
 When the SEL-FT50 detects a fault, it quickly broadcasts the fault status via 900 MHz wireless signals directly to an SEL-FR12 or via multiple SEL-RP50 repeaters to an SEL-FR12.
-The FR12 provides the fault status directly to a protective relay or recloser control via high-speed Mirrored Bits communications.
+The SEL-FR12 provides the fault status directly to a protective relay or recloser control via high-speed Mirrored Bits communications.
 In all, it takes just 6 ms to send the data to a protective relay, with each fault repeater used in the communications chain only adding up to 1.5 ms of delay to the overall system latency.

 High-Density Recloser Trip Blocking—A higher density of protective devices on distribution networks can help improve reliability metrics by reducing the number of utility customers within any isolation zone.
 Traditional relaying coordination methods become increasingly difficult to implement as the total number of devices increases.
-The SEL-FT50, SEL-FR12, and SEL-RP50 can enable relays and recloser controls to implement fast, economical recloser trip blocking while coordinating with lateral fuses.
+Combining the SEL-FT50, SEL-FR12, and SEL-RP50 can enable relays and recloser controls to implement fast, economical trip blocking schemes while coordinating with lateral fuses.

 Think Milliseconds, Not Seconds